What are token swaps?

 Cross-chain swaps, also known as atomic swaps, enable two users to exchange one digital token directly without needing an exchange or other intermediaries like a token swapping service.

-These swaps are carried out using a Hashed Time Lock Contract.
-This ensures that the swap doesn’t occur if either party doesn’t deposit their assets and submits cryptographic proof of their transaction within a specific time frame.
+These swaps are carried out using a Hashed Time Lock Contract that ensures the token swap won't occur if either party doesn't deposit their assets and submit cryptographic proof of their transaction within a specific time frame.

 Benefits of token swaps